Nadihat/Repeater-Divination/README.md

 MKabbalahv2.py is 888k `THINK_DEPTH` and contains Excessive (too much) and Deficient (too little) Sephiroth.
 This gives in total 30 possible meanings for each slot and is I believe better than involving the Qlippoth (the evil side).
 This version doesn't have the Lightning Flash (the proper order that is always the same)

-MKabbalahv3.py shifts the B/E/D rate to 50/25/25.
+MKabbalahv3.py shifts the B/E/D rate to 50/25/25.<br>
-MKabbalahv4.py adds the 22 Paths.
+MKabbalahv4.py adds the 22 Paths.<br>
-MKabbalahv5.py adds a Variable Path Reading.
+MKabbalahv5.py adds a Variable Path Reading.<br>
-MKabbalahv6.py adds the Horizontal Reading (Archetypal/Creative/Formative/Material)
+MKabbalahv6.py adds the Horizontal Reading (Archetypal/Creative/Formative/Material)<br>
-MKabbalahv6a.py adds the 4 Worlds (Horizontal) as 1 option.
+MKabbalahv6a.py adds the 4 Worlds (Horizontal) as 1 option.<br>
-MKabbalahv7.py changes the path logic to be a 25% roll, determined by hashes.
+MKabbalahv7.py changes the path logic to be a 25% roll, determined by hashes.<br>
 The tool said v6 is a balanced, useful tool, described as "wonderful", whereas v7 is "lost in fog and moonlight" and may deliver "soft, unclear" answers.

 So I would use v6 for now.

-MKabbalah.py is an old version that hashes little compared to v2.
+MKabbalah.py is an old version that hashes little compared to v2.<br>
-HKabbalah.py was a transition version.
+HKabbalah.py was a transition version.<br>
-Kabbalah.py was the original version.
+Kabbalah.py was the original version.<br>

 August 1, 2025: Added 2Astrology.py, which contains Transits.
-5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc) 6Astrology.py includes Ceres, Juno, Vesta...
+5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc)

+6Astrology.py includes Ceres, Juno, Vesta...
 Eris, Makemake, Gonggong etc. This produces an extraordinary information volume: if you don't need these smaller bodies (as they can muddle up a reading by inventing wrong details about wounds [Ceres iirc], etc), use 5Astrology.py.

 pona.py is an experiment in using Toki Pona, the "Language of Good" as divination.
 Its ~150 simple words can express sufficiently, aided with AI.
 888k `THINK_DEPTH`.